-The Office of Coalition Building and Diversity Education (CBDE) currently offers three trainings.
-The two training tracks are:
+Coalition Building and Diversity Education (CBDE) currently offers three trainings.
+The three training tracks are:

 - Beyond Diversity

 - Creating Community

 - The Intercultural Development Inventory (IDI)

 Beyond Diversity is an intensive experiential training model that expands beyond surface-level diversity teaching.
 It is designed to work with upper-level coursework and pairs well with a curriculum that addresses individual to systemic level power, privilege, and oppression.
 The model begins with a personal identity profile (PIP), then progresses to a series of critical questions that get to systemic challenges.
 Key social justice theoretical frameworks are addressed in this workshop; including Micro-aggressions, Intersectionality, implicit bias, Institutional social construction, etc. The aim is to help participants navigate from individual action to understanding systemic barriers that infringe on day-to-day interactions.

 In addition to the above training we are able to offer training on the following:

 - Race, gender, sexuality, and the intersectionality of these traits

 Creating Community is an experiential training model that works particularly well with the identity development of high school students, first-year college students, and international students.
 Beginning with 3 ground rules that hold the learning community accountable to a deep level of sharing, the model explores a few safe intra-personal identities and categories then move to a concentric circle exercise.
 This exercise asks a series of questions related to how we are accommodated or may have been asked to assimilate to a dominant culture based on our names, languages spoken, and eldership as examples.
 Facilitators process and name some of the systemic patterns that emerge in the room.